jmsgrogan/MicrovesselChaste/doc/tutorials/TestPythonBuildVesselNetworkTutorial.md

 import microvessel_chaste.geometry
 import microvessel_chaste.mesh
 import microvessel_chaste.population.vessel
+import microvessel_chaste.visualization
 from microvessel_chaste.utility import * # bring in all units for convenience

 class TestPythonBuildVesselNetworkLiteratePaper(unittest.TestCase):

 ```
-= Test 1 - Building a vessel network manually, writing it to file and visualizing it=
+## Test 1 - Building a vessel network manually, writing it to file and visualizing it
 In the first test we will build a vessel network from its constituent components; nodes, segments and vessels.
 We will do some
 simple tests to make sure the network has been formed as expected.
 Then we write the network to file and visualize it in Paraview.